howerj/libforth/readme.md

 	make help

 For a list of build options.
-But running:
+By running:

 	make run